-AWARD is a non-profit organisation specialising in participatory, research-based project implementation.
+AWARD is a non-profit organisation specializing in participatory, researchbased project implementation.
 Their work addresses issues of sustainability, inequity and poverty by building natural-resource management competence and supporting sustainable livelihoods.
-One of their current projects, supported by USAID, focuses on the Olifants River and the way in which people living in South Africa and Mozambique depend on the Olifants and its contributing waterways.
+One of their current projects, supported by USAID, focuses on the Olifants River and the way in which people living in South Africa and Mozambigue depend on the Olifants and its contributing waterways.
 It aims to improve water security and resource management in support of the healthy ecosystems to sustain livelihoods and resilient economic development in the catchment.

-P O Box 1919, Hoedspruit 1380, Limpopo, South Africa

-T 015-793 0503 W award.org.za

-Company Reg.
-No. 98/03011/08
+P O Box 1919, Hoedspruit 1380, Limpopo, South Africa T 015-793 0503 W award.org.za Company Reg.
+No. 98/03011/08: Non-profit org.

-Non-profit org.
 Reg.
-No. 006 - 821
+No. 006 - 821 Copyright © 2018 The Association for Water and Rural Development (AWARD).
+This material may be used for non-profit and educational purposes.
+Please contact the authors in this regard, at: info@award.org.za The content of this publication does not necessarily reflect the views of AWARD, USAID of the United States

-About USAID: RESILIM-O
+About USAID: RESIIM-O